 Appearances and Depictions in the Series

-The debut of the region and the series, the Lost Woods and its’ mountainous twin the Lost Hills were a source of considerable excitement for players as they were fairly novel concepts in gaming at the time.
+The debut of the region and the series, the Lost Woods and its mountainous twin the Lost Hills were a source of considerable excitement for players as they were fairly novel concepts in gaming at the time.
 The Lost Woods quickly became one of Legend of Zelda's defining features in popular culture.

 To successfully navigate the maze, go north, then west, then south, then west once more.

 This version of the Woods is also the most populated in the series.
-Some Lumberjacks and a Fortune Teller live on its’ outskirts.
+Some Lumberjacks and a fortune teller live on its outskirts.
 The Woods also is home to a gang of thieves who will attempt to steal Link’s consumable possessions (arrows, bombs and rupees) and the their hideout which has a gambling game Link can play.
 The side quest item the Magic Mushroom , is also found in the woods.

 The forest’s mythology is more deeply developed in this version.
 This is the first appearance of the Skull Kids, which are the forest’s primary inhabitants along with the Deku.
 According to game mythology, any child Hylian who enters the forest without a fairy will become lost and turn into a Skull Kid.
 Adult Hylians attempting the same will instead suffer the fate of becoming a Stalfos.
 In the forest temple Link will learn some of Ganondorf’s backstory and motivations after defeating Phantom Ganon.

 Once again the Lost Woods appears near Kakariko village, however this time it’s a full fledged dungeon as the first stage of the fifth level (Four Swords unlike other Zelda games is broken into sequentially placed levels).
-The Lost aspect of this version is merely due to the similar look each screen has although none repeat and no cardinal direction maze is present, akin to the Link to the Past version.
+The disorientation aspect of this version is merely due to the similar look each screen has although none repeat and no cardinal direction maze is present, akin to the Link to the Past version.

 There is a cardinal direction version of the Lost Woods located in the Royal Valley in the Northern part of the map.
 Unlike previous depictions, this version of the Lost Woods is populated by dead trees.
 Link must traverse the woods to reach the Royal Crypt.
 Also unlike Previous versions there are signs that tell the player precisely where to go.
-There is also for the first time a second solution to the maze which leads to a treasure chest.
-The Gravekeeper Dampe can tell Link most of the way to the treasure although he forgets the last turn, and the player must guess what it is on their own.
+There is also, for the first time, a second solution to the maze which leads to a treasure chest.
+The Gravekeeper, Dampé, can tell Link most of the way to the treasure; although, he forgets the last turn, and the player must guess what it is on their own.

-Solution 1 - north, west, west, north, east, north.
+- Solution 1 - north, west, west, north, east, north.

-Solution 2 - west, west, west, north, north, north, north
+- Solution 2 - west, west, west, north, north, north, north

-Possible Other Versions and Inspired versions
+Possible Other Versions and Inspired Versions

 The Lost Woods navigational puzzle concept is a popular one in Zelda related games.
-While there is some debate how related to the canonical Lost Woods the following may be, there is no doubt they draw upon the same basic idea.
+While there is some debate as to how related to the canonical Lost Woods the following may be, there is no doubt they draw upon the same basic idea.

 The Sacred Grove shares many similarities to the Lost Woods.
-The music theme is the same, the Skull Kid can be found here, a guide is required to get through the forest (and by following flashes of light from the Skull Kid’s lantern) and there is a familiar looking glade holding the Master Sword.
+The music theme is the same, the Skull Kid can be found here, a guide is required to get through the forest (by following flashes of light from the Skull Kid’s lantern) and there is a familiar looking glade holding the Master Sword.
 The ruins of the Forest Temple can be found here as well.